Brendon-Lewin/public-projects/Homework_analysis/README.md

 ## H0s vs not submitted
 This analysis compares the number of H0s set to the number of homework records marked as not submitted to assertain which is a better measure of non submission.
+The teacher name columns were in different formats so the H0 count one had to be modified to match so the tables could be joined.

 ```sql